massma/ltf-github-website-courses/index.md

     collaborate and update content.
--   [Using pandoc to automatically generate websites, presentations, and notes](lectures/pandoc-website/generate-materials.html) : convert simple, portable, and accessible text formats to "prettier" representations.
+-   [Using pandoc to automatically generate websites, presentations, and notes](lectures/pandoc-website/generate-materials.html) : convert simple, portable, and accessible text formats like Markdown to "prettier" representations.

 Instructions for contributing